 Error information can be an important first step in troubleshooting a connection.
-You can view a network connection’s status, connection duration, speed, and packets sent and received for the connection by double-clicking the status icon on the system tray.
-You can also display the Status dialog box by double-clicking the connectionâ€™s icon in the Network And Dial-Up Networking folder.
-But the Status dialog box by default doesn’t display errors for the connection.
+It’s very easy to view the basic network connection information, and you can see a network connection’s current status, connection duration, speed and packets or bytes sent and received for the connection.
+This is usually found by double-clicking the status icon in the system tray or going through Network and Sharing Center > Change adapter settings in Vista and above.
+The Status dialog box by default shows nearly everything but weirdly chooses not to display errors for the connection.

-2. Navigate to the following registry location
+2. Navigate to the following registry location:

 If the StatMon key is not there, right click on Connections, select New -> Key and enter the value as StatMon.